Understanding and troubleshooting Out of Office (OOF) replies

 OOF reply type that is set on remote domains

-You have to pay attention to which OOF reply type is set up on remote domains because this will affect the OOF reply.
+Pay attention to which OOF reply type is set up on remote domains, because it will affect the OOF reply.
 If the configuration of the OOF reply type is incorrect, an OOF reply may not be generated at all.

 There are four OOF reply types:

 For more information about these OOF types, see the AllowedOOFType entry in the "Parameters" section of Set-RemoteDomain.

 You can check the OOF reply type from Exchange Admin Center > Mail flow > Remote domains.

 Alternatively, you can run the following PowerShell cmdlet: